pgorman/gneto/README.md

 …then point your web browser at [your new local Gemini proxy server](http://localhost:8065).

-Run `gneto --help` to see all the command-line options.
+Run `gneto --help` to see all Gneto's command-line options.

 Building Gneto